plus3it/watchmaker/docs/findings/el7.md

 .. |sshdconfig| replace:: ``sshd_config (5)``
 .. _sshdconfig: https://linux.die.net/man/5/sshd_config

-# Common Scanner Findings for Enterprise Linux 7
+# Common Scan Findings for Enterprise Linux 7

 There are frequently more than one way to achieve a given hardening-recommendation.
 As such, generic security scanners may produce alerts/findings that are at odds with the actual system state implemented by Watchmaker.
 The following are frequently-cited findings and explanations for why a given scanner may incorrectly alert on the Watchmaker-managed configuration-state.